finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

 # **SetSideDefinitions**
 > ResourceListOfSideDefinition SetSideDefinitions (List<SidesDefinitionRequest> sidesDefinitionRequest, string scope = null)

-[EXPERIMENTAL] SetSideDefinitions: Set the given side definitions
+SetSideDefinitions: Set the given side definitions

 Set a new side definition for use in a transaction type.
 For more information, see https://support.lusid.com/knowledgebase/article/KA-01875.